kajal-rekha/cordemy/README.md

-# Cordemy: Online Learning Platform
+# Cordemy: An Online Learning Platform

 Cordemy is an innovative online learning platform that provides a unique and immersive educational experience.
 It leverages a powerful tech stack, including Next.js, React, Prisma, Stripe, NextAuth, Tailwind CSS, clsx, and Axios, to deliver a feature-rich platform for learners and instructors.